Adversarially robust clustering with optimality guarantees: Main results

-The result \cite[Theorem 3.4]{lu2016statistical} shows that it is not possible to improve the mislabeling error beyond the rate $e^{-(1+o(1)){\Delta^2\over 8\sigma^2}}$.
-This establishes the optimality of the \lcomed algorithm.
-Notably, in absence of outliers and in fixed dimension, one can argue that the initialization condition required to achieve the above mislabeling error rate is significantly weaker than the one used in \cite{lu2016statistical}.
-Let $G_s=1-H_s$ denote the cluster-wise mislabeling rate
+\begin{remark}[Comments on the initialization conditions] The result \cite[Theorem 3.3]{lu2016statistical} shows that it is not possible to improve the mislabeling error beyond the rate $e^{-(1+o(1)){\Delta^2\over 8\sigma^2}}$. { Our algorithm achieves the best mislabeling proportion for all large signal-to-noise ratios such that $(\sqrt \delta \snr \sqrt{\alpha/d})^{-1} = o(1)$.
+In that setup, using the definition $\snr={\Delta/2\sigma}$, we can rewrite the mislabeling guarantees in Theorem 2 as $\exp\sth{-(1-o(1)){\Delta^2\over 8\sigma^2}}$, which matches the guarantee in \cite[Theorem 3.3]{lu2016statistical}.} This establishes the optimality of the \lcomed algorithm.
+Notably, in the absence of outliers and fixed dimensions, one can argue that the initialization condition required to achieve the above mislabeling error rate is significantly weaker than the one used in \cite{lu2016statistical}.